Amir Khan has had a suspect chin for years. However, the Briton denies ever being knocked out by Manny Pacquiao.

-Firstly, the 33-year-old was forced to issue the denial through WBN on Wednesday after an ex-gym-mate, Dean Byrne, put out what Khan says is a false statement.
+Firstly, the 35-year-old was forced to issue the denial through WBN after an ex-gym-mate, Dean Byrne, released what Khan says is a false statement.

 Byrne described rumors which filled the Wild Card Gym as Khan and Pacquiao trained alongside each other during the early 2010s.

-“I didn’t see it myself,” he told Sky Sports.
-“Khan was all over the place on many occasions and everybody at the gym knows it.
+“I didn’t see it myself,” Byrne told Sky Sports about the situation.
+“Khan was all over the place on many occasions, and everybody at the gym knows it.

 The Irishman continued: “Khan’s chin is just like that.
-He is a great fighter, a great athlete, a super boxer, his hand speed is so fast.
+He is a great fighter, athlete, and super boxer, and his hand speed is so fast.
 But his chin?
 He hasn’t got a good chin.